Indirect Inference With(Out) Constraints: Illustrative Examples

-Note that, unlike the approach of CFS, by considering drifting sequences of auxiliary parameters the constrained estimator can fully reach the boundary of constrained space, in the limit.
+Unlike the approach of CFS, by considering drifting sequences of auxiliary parameters, we allow the constrained estimator to fully reach the boundary of constrained space, in the limit.
 That is, instead, we assume the true auxiliary parameters satisfy the inequality

-\subsection{Monte Carlo Design}
+\subsubsection{Monte Carlo Design}

 To assess the performance of our proposed I-I estimation strategy we follow the Monte Carlo design of Jacquier, Polson and Rossi (1994) (JPR, hereafter), also used in CFS.
 In particular, we consider two sets of structural parameters: $\theta^{0,1} = (-.736,.90,.363)^{\prime}$ and $\theta^{0,2} = (-.147,.98,.0614)^{\prime}$.
-These particular values for $\theta^0$ are related to the unconditional coefficient of variation $\kappa$ for the unobserved level of volatility $h_{t}$, where In the first design, i.e., $\theta^0=\theta^{0,1}$, we have $\kappa^2=1$, which roughly represents lower-frequency returns (say, weekly or monthly returns); for the second design, i.e., $\theta^0=\theta^{0,2}$, we set $\kappa^2=.1$, which roughly corresponds to higher-frequency returns (say, daily returns).
+These particular values for $\theta^0$ are related to the unconditional coefficient of variation $\kappa$ for the unobserved level of volatility $h_{t}$, where In the first design, we have $\kappa^2=1$, which roughly represents lower-frequency returns (say, weekly or monthly returns); for the second design, we set $\kappa^2=.1$, which roughly corresponds to higher-frequency returns (say, daily returns).

-To understand the limitations of our proposed strategy we analyze the finite sample performance of our I-I methodology when the pseudo-log-likelihood is Gaussian; i.e., $\epsilon_{t}$ in \eqref{auxvol1} is $\epsilon_{t}|\mathcal{F}_{t-1}\sim N(0,1)$.
-As noted in Kim et al. (1998) and CFS, this auxiliary model and constraint combination is not well-equipped to handle the thick-tailed behavior exhibited by series generated from the log-normal SV model.
-However, the constraints on the auxiliary parameters are more likely to be binding since this auxiliary model is a cruder approximation of the structural model than the case where $\epsilon_{t}|\mathcal{F}_{t-1}$ is Student-t.
-Therefore, it is not certain if the inadequacy of the Gaussian GARCH(1,1) auxiliary model in this case, which was originally noted in Kim et al. (1998) is due to the model itself, the bindings constraints or a mixture of both issues.
-In this way, we can determine if the FUNC based auxiliary estimator is able to mitigate these issues since it captures, in some sense, the impact of the constraints.
+As noted in CFS, the choice of the Gaussian auxiliary model, in conjunction with the constraints, means that the GARCH(1,1) model is not well-equipped to handle the thick-tailed behavior exhibited by series generated from the log-normal SV model.
+Intuitively, this means that the constraints on the auxiliary parameters are likely to be binding since this auxiliary model is a crude approximation of the structural model.
+However, it is not certain if the inadequacy of the Gaussian GARCH(1,1) auxiliary model in this case, which was originally noted in Kim et al. (1998), is due to the model itself, the bindings constraints or a mixture of both issues.
+In this way, the FUNC based auxiliary estimator may be able to mitigate these issues since it captures, in some sense, the impact of the constraints.